|Founded||Founded in 1962 by Horace Willis in or near East Garfield Park Near West Side|

 Jack Bobo was a former member of the Supreme Gangsters and kept his beliefs in making money that came from being Supreme Gangster or BGD.
-At some point he flipped to become a Black Soul and after Pee Wee’s death in 1976 Bobo took over control and as he did he introduced “Gangster Black Soul” concepts.
+At some point he flipped to become a Black Soul and after Pee Wee’s death in 1970 Bobo took over control and as he did he introduced “Gangster Black Soul” concepts in 1976.
 Bobs set up business with the Supreme Gangsters in 1976 and the Souls became a money making organization especially tapping into the west side heroin trade.
 Jack Bobo was really close with Larry Hoover before Larry was incarcerated so this allowed business to happen.
 They would eventually evolve into a complex syndicate that would have one of the most complex drug distribution networks in the city.
 I’m not sure exactly when the Soul Brothers and Black Souls merged but I think it happened in 1976 when Jack Bobo took over.

 Because of the alliance with BGDs the Black Souls technically joined the Folk alliance in April 1978 in Statesville prison.
 This was a very reluctant decision because their close allies the Four Corner Hustlers joined the People alliance.
 The deciding factor was that Souls were allies with BGD and they were in a vicious war with most of the Vice Lord organization.
 Now, when it comes to the streets the Folk affiliation was not honored as much, more so in the 1980s but by the 1990s Souls on the streets claimed independent and still do today.